Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: Experiments and Analysis

 \subsection{Results on MME}

-We present the results of LLaVA-1.5-7B on MME benchmark as a representative to evaluate the general ability of the edited model.
-As shown in~\cref{fig:MME results}, we can observe that LTS-FS consistently achieves enhanced performance across all perception-related tasks in MME.
+We present the results of LLaVA-v1.5-7B on MME benchmark as a representative to evaluate the general ability of the model.
+As shown in~\cref{fig:MME results}, LTS-FS consistently achieves improved performance across all perception-related tasks in MME.
 It is worth noting that Nullu achieves significant improvements mainly in tasks such as OCR and Posters, but has negligible effects in some tasks (e.g., Count).
-This likely indicates that typical feature-steering-based methods are susceptible to changes in feature distribution, whereas our layer-wise strategy can better ensure the comprehensive capability of the model.
-More details are provided in Appendix~\ref{sec:app-mme}.
+This likely indicates that typical feature-steering-based methods are susceptible to changes in feature distributions, whereas our layer-wise strategy can better ensure the model's comprehensive capability.
+More details are provided in the supplementary material.